BYU vs. Utah State NCAA Football Odds, Plays and Insights | October 1, 2021

 - Against the spread, Utah State is 3-1-0 this year.

-- The Aggies have covered the spread twice this year when underdogs by 8.5 points or more (in three chances).
+- The Aggies have covered the spread twice this season when underdogs by 7.5 points or more (in three chances).

-- Utah State's games this season have hit the over on two of four set point totals (50%).
+- Utah State's games this year have gone over the total in two out of four opportunities (50%).

-- Utah State is 3-0 against the spread and 3-0 overall in games when it scores more than 19.3 points.
+- When Utah State scores more than 19.3 points, it is 3-0 against the spread and 3-0 overall.

-- When Utah State totals more than 389.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Utah State totals over 389.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- This season the Aggies have seven turnovers, one fewer than the Cougars have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.